TEMPTAG/readme-gen/generatedREADME.md

   - [Questions](#questions)

   ## Installation
-  node index.js
+  CLONERUNPARTYTYPEENTER

   ## Usage
-  Just do it
+  Everywhere, always.

   ## Contributing
-  Have your people call my people
+  Have your people email my people.

   ## Tests
-  None.
-I'm goodest.
+  N/A

   ---

   ## Questions

   Have questions about this project?
 Want to collaborate?
 Eager to discuss conspiracy theories or debate why your favorite car is not as cool as you think?
-[Email Me](mailto:ianasterlingferguson@gmail.com) — just do not call, because I probably will not answer...
+[Email Me](mailto:iansterlingferguson@gmail.com) — just do not call, because I probably will not answer...

   Did this project make your life better in any way, shape, or form?
 Check out my other exceptionally rare moments of lucidity on my [GitHub Profile](https://github.com/TEMPTAG)